The 'All Tech Considered' Blog Logs Off

 While we didn't always have the answers, this blog explored a lot of questions.
 Questions that you had or questions we had about how technology was changing our lives — for better or worse.

-One of the themes we often explored was our addictive obsession (OK, distraction to put it nicely) with our screens, at the cost of social interaction.
+One of the themes we often explored was our addictive obsession (OK, "distraction" to put it nicely) with our screens, at the cost of social interaction.
 Can we just put our phones away — for the hour it takes to have dinner, for an afternoon, for a weekend?

 As NPR's Elise Hu asked in 2014: "So what should be the norms around smartphone use?
 Is it completely situational — OK for some places or times, but not others?
 How does the ubiquity of smartphones affect interpersonal contact?"
 Readers offered some insightful answers.